 Digital Consultant & Director

 A website or application typically consists of 2 parts: the front-end and the back-end.
 Front-end web development is what you notice most immediately upon opening a webpage or applications; it’s what provides the ability to interact with a website or user interface (UI).
-It gives a website its character through things like animations, colours and hover states, visual effects, layout and so on.
-In a way, front-end development is the glamorous side of web development because the effects of quality front-end web development are more obvious to most people.
+It gives a website its character through things like animations, graphic design, colours and hover states, visual effects, layout and so on.
+In a way, front-end development is the glamorous side of website development because the effects of quality front-end web development are more obvious to most people.
 Front-end frameworks like ReactJS, VueJS and AngularJS are rapidly improving the way front-end developers can go about their work.
-In different ways, these awesome frameworks empower Sydney web development agencies with the ability to create large scale applications relatively quickly.
+In different ways, these awesome frameworks empower web developers with the ability to create large scale applications relatively quickly.
 Front-end developers often rely on APIs which are received from back-end developers or online web services.

 A web application’s back-end is basically the core of a web application.
-Without quality back-end web development, the front-end development would do little more than make a website look pretty because it would have no substance under the hood.
+Without quality back-end website development, the front-end development would do little more than make a website look pretty because it would have no substance under the hood.
 Database interactions, business logic, calculations and performance are all the realm of the back-end developer.
 The less glamorous things which actually make an application functional.
 Back-end code runs on the server, which means back-end web developers need to have a strong understanding of their server’s architecture.
 Most back-end programming languages like Python and Ruby have uniformed styles and dialects which make back-end development far more efficient (and enjoyable) than it once was, so many front-end developers are more inclined to delve in to back-end development than yesteryear.
 High level back-end development is pivotal to the functionality of a website.
 Much like a car without an engine, a website without quality back-end development isn’t going anywhere.